rohini420/git_experiments/git_patch_apply/README.md

-# Git Cherry-Pick and Three-Way Merge Guide
+# Git Cherry-Pick and Three-Way Merge

 A comprehensive guide to understanding Git cherry-pick, three-way merges, and patch application workflows based on practical exploration and testing.